-The DMAIC improvement cycle is one of the most widely used Six Sigma and Lean management techniques.
+The DMAIC improvement cycle is one of the most widely used Six Sigma management techniques.
 It was developed by Motorola in the 1980’s, and it helped the company win the Malcolm Baldridge National Quality Award in 1988.

 The approach caught on, and thousands of people learned how to attack problems by improving the processes that were causing the problems in the first place.